fisher08/chripy/_posts/2022-11-14-cache-friendly-application.md

 If we iterate over the data sequentially or per cache line, we can get roughly the same number of operations per second because L1 is closer to the core and fast enough.
 ## Data size and L1, L2, and L3 caches
-Let's consider whether the size of a data structure affects the runtime performance of software.
-We can do a little experiment.
-First, define the size of the array as params for the benchmark.
-Second, define a benchmark loop that could evaluate over the array and do the trivial operations, e.g. multiply by 3 on each cache line.
+Let’s consider whether the size of a data structure affects the runtime performance of software.
+We can conduct a small experiment to explore this.
+First, define the size of the array as parameters for the benchmark.
+Second, create a benchmark loop that iterates over the array and performs trivial operations, such as multiplying each element by 3 for every cache line.

 ```java
 @State(Scope.Thread)